 Run speed tests on devices to find weak spots

-There are a number of effective online speed tests you can run on both wired and wireless devices.
+There are several useful online speed tests you can run on both wired and wireless devices.
 Try a few tests on your most-used devices during the time of day when you are likely to use them.

 Running a test before you upgrade will help you find an average baseline of your current speeds to compare to your gigabit speeds after the upgrade.
-Run the tests again with gigabit internet, and boast about the difference!
+Rerun the tests with gigabit internet, and boast about the difference!

 If you get gigabit internet and your speeds don’t change very much (all other things being equal), you know that you need to investigate further to see what’s causing the bottleneck.